Central Philippine University: Incorporation and founding

 A year later when Jaro Industrial School was established, one of the school's innovations was the adoption of student self-government which is modeled on American civil government, the Jaro Industrial School Republic.
 The Republic continues to this day as the Central Philippine University Republic.
 It still holds the distinction as the oldest student governing body in South East Asia.
 The original purpose of the founding of the industrial school for boys was quoted a century later in 2005 during the centennial celebrations of the university:

 "The original purpose of the school (Jaro Industrial School) was to provide opportunity for poor Filipino boys to receive a good Christian education by working their way through school.
 Actual work experience and earnest study of the Bible were the core of the curriculum."

+The National Historical Institute of the Philippines historical marker at Central's main campus installed in 1980.

 Later, the leadership of the Bible School was turned over to the Reverend Henry Munger, who conducted classes off campus.
 In 1907, Reverend William Valentine became and tenured again as head of the Jaro Industrial School.
 By 1907 during his term, there were 300 boys working an active farm and in various trades.
 All of these students were required to live on campus.
 In 1907 also, the Bible School split off under a separate principal, Dr. Eric Lund.
 Classes were held at the Mission Press building where Lund was doing his Scripture translation work.

-The National Historical Institute of the Philippines Historical Landmark Marker at Central's main campus installed in 1980.

 In 1910, independent student media at the Jaro Industrial School created the first official student publication, The Hoe (the present Central Echo).
 It is now one of the oldest student publications in the Philippines.